-Once you've established yourself as a housekeeper, it's time to grow your business and increase revenue.
-Delores Garcia*, who owns a housecleaning company in Las Vegas, and Tammy Wright, a Denver, Colo., housekeeper, share their suggestions for helping your business thrive.
+Once you’ve established yourself as a professional housekeeper, it’s time to grow your business and increase revenue.
+Delores Garcia*, who owns a housecleaning company in Las Vegas, and Tammy Wright, a Denver housekeeper, share their suggestions for helping your business thrive.

 1. Sweat the details

 Garcia’s clients love her personal touches: chocolates on bed pillows and a small vase of fresh flowers on the kitchen counter.
 These make their service unique.